La familia del barrio: Beginnings and popularity

-La Familia del Barrio was created in 2004 by Teco Lebrija, eventually uploading its first episode on the YouTube platform in October 31, 2008.
+La Familia del Barrio was created in 2004 by Teco Lebrija, eventually uploading its first episode on the YouTube platform on October 31, 2008.
 The acceptance they had on YouTube allowed them to make the first season on MTV in 2013.

 From social media to television

 Three or four years approximately after its release on digital platforms, the creators of La Familia del Barrio heard that MTV was looking for an idea for a program in Mexico and the creators presented a pilot called "El Gato Razurado" with which the television channel hired them.